Harsh-v01/Certify/README.md

 - Added certificate revocation with real-time verification status
 - Implemented individual PDF and bulk ZIP downloads
 - Designed a public certificate verification workflow
+## 👨‍💻 Project Highlights

+This project demonstrates practical experience with **full-stack development, REST APIs, relational databases, PDF generation, QR-code integration, and cloud deployment**.

+## Why This Project?

+Certify was built as a practical Full Stack Development project to solve a common problem faced by colleges, workshops, clubs, and training programs: generating large numbers of certificates while providing a simple way to verify them.
+The project focuses on implementing a complete end-to-end workflow rather than adding unnecessary technologies or features.
 ## Key Workflow

 Participant CSV/Excel